dzh597/CausalityCheck/readme.md

   --exec_file ./pu_op.py
 </pre>

 Note: The absence of ps_op is due to the source data being ps_op itself.
+Even though we have not released the final dataset, readers can use CausalProbe-2024 or any dataset to build their own CausalityCheck following the steps outlined above.
+We plan to release the complete dataset after the paper is accepted.